Table of Contents

 - Duration: Generally, up to 1 year with possible extensions.

-Employers need to assess the requirements carefully and select the most suitable visa category based on the job role, the candidate's qualifications, and the company's needs.
+Each visa category has its specific eligibility criteria, application process, and limitations.
+Employers need to assess the requirements carefully and select the most suitable visa category based on the job role, the candidate’s qualifications, and the company’s needs.

 Additionally, some visas, like the H-1B, require the employer to obtain a labor certification from the Department of Labor (DOL) to ensure that hiring a foreign worker will not adversely affect the wages and working conditions of U.S. workers.